SOP For Allowance For Doubtful Accounts

 D. Accounts are to be written off when they are determined to be uncollectible, but in no case are they to be retained on the books beyond 180 days.

-Unidentified credit balances in the 180 day age category are to be written off as a credit to Allowance for Doubtful Accounts.
+Unidentified credit balances in the 180-day age category are to be written off as a credit to Allowance for Doubtful Accounts.

-Except for items previously written off to a departmental bad debt expense, all recovery of Bad Debt previously written off are to be credited to the Allowance for Doubtful Accounts.
+Except for items previously written off to a departmental bad debt expense, all recovery of Bad Debt previously written off is to be credited to the Allowance for Doubtful Accounts.
 Recovery of items written off to a departmental expense should be credited to the expense where it was originally charged

 Training Summary Questions: